MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ---
-title: 'Tutorial: Use Kusto queries in Data Explorer and Azure Monitor - Azure Data Explorer'
+title: 'Tutorial: Kusto queries in Azure Data Explorer & Azure Monitor'
 description: This tutorial describes how to use queries in the Kusto query language to meet common query needs in Azure Data Explorer and Azure Monitor.
 services: data-explorer
 author: orspod